hardikasnani/sentiment-analysis-leveraging-lstm/README.md

 In this dataset, the column reviews.rating has values ranging from 1 to 5.
 These values will be updated so that each of them corresponds to a sentiment.
 Values 1 and 2 will be treated as a negative sentiment, value 3 will be treated as a neutral sentiment, and values 4 and 5 will be treated as a positive sentiment.
+Additionally, the column reviews.text holds the reviews.

 ## Approach

 Exploratory Dataset Analysis is done for the above-mentioned dataset.
 The text column is cleaned and the data is then split into training, testing, and validation sets.
-This data is then tokenized and padded followed by preparing the word embedding that helps in setting up the embedding layer for the sentiment model.
+Further, the data is tokenized and padded followed by preparing the word embeddings that helps in setting up the embedding layer for the sentiment model.
 Evaluation Metric is finalized and different settings are explored to build the sentiment model.
 Apart from the initial model that is trained and evaluated using the imbalanced data, two other models are built.
 One of the models is trained using class weights and the other model is trained using synthetically oversampled data.
 Finally, the results are compared for different models